wajahat414/Ruby_capstone_custom_Linter/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Ruby - Capstone project : Custom Linter for ruby
+# Ruby - Capstone project: Custom Linter for ruby

-This project is build to adopt to programming best practices like warning for correct indentation, restricting number of methods per classes, number of classes and modules per file.
+This project is built to adapt to programming best practices like a warning for correct indentation, restricting the number of methods per class, number of classes, and modules per file.
--It shows warning when there is missing  indentation for class method or loop -gives warning on excessive number of classes per file -gives warning on excessive number of methods per file -like when methods are more than specifed limit
+-It shows a warning when there is a missing indentation for the class method or loop -gives warning on an excessive number of classes per file -gives warning on the excessive number of methods per file -like when methods are more than the specified limit

 ## Built With